mapbox/node-pre-gyp/README.md

 [![Build Status](https://secure.travis-ci.org/springmeyer/node-pre-gyp.png)](https://travis-ci.org/springmeyer/node-pre-gyp)

-Node.js native add-on binary install tool.
+Node.js is a native add-on install tool.
+It makes packaging your C++ node modules easy.

- - Stands in front of node-gyp
- - Installs your module from a pre-compiled binary (which you are responsible for hosting)
- - If successfull avoids needing node-gyp to be invoked.
- - Allows opt-in falls back to source compile if binaries are not available

-## Target Audience

-`node-pre-gyp` is designed to be used and configured by developers of a Node C++ addons.

-If you are a user of a module that uses node-pre-gyp and landed here seeking help with a failed build please post [an issue](https://github.com/springmeyer/node-pre-gyp/issues) and we will try to help you debug the problem.
+Developers can use `node-pre-gyp` to build, package, and publish the binary `.node` C++ module for their package.

+Users can use `node-pre-gyp` to easy install Node.js add-on without needing a source compile.

 ## Why use node-pre-gyp?

 Successful deployment of your module using `node-pre-gyp` will mean:

- - Users of your module to be blissfully unaware that your module is written in C++: `npm install` will just work (with no source compile).
+ - Users can be blissfully unaware that your module is written in C++: `npm install` will just work (with no source compile).
  - During development you will run `node-pre-gyp build` instead of `npm install`
  - You will take on the responsibility for providing binaries to your users
  - Luckily most Node.js users run OS X or Linux, and it is very easy to automate builds for these systems, so after some up-front effort maintaining binaries will be easy.